-- Surveyors are, at minimum, required to have Associate's Degree from an accredited college or university in Nursing, Architecture, Social Work, Sociology, Psychology, Rehabilitation and/or Criminal Justice and two (2) years of experience in community based healthcare services and case management.
-Substitutions may apply. - The ideal Surveyor candidate will have a Bachelor's Degree from an accredited college or university in Human Service Related field and; Experience: Two (2) years directly related experience in community based living and/or community inclusion services and/or case management or other human services related field.

-Must have the ability to work independently with superb writing skills, to include editing and proof-reading with an eye for detail.

-- Applicant will have extensive knowledge and experience regarding the array of available supports and services for individuals with intellectual/developmental disabilities served by the New Mexico Waiver programs, as well as very strong attention to accuracy and detail; - Exceptions to these requirements could be approved by the DOH/DHI/IQR Management.
+- Surveyors are, at minimum, required to have associate degree from an accredited college or university in Nursing, Architecture, Social Work, Sociology, Psychology, Rehabilitation and/or Criminal Justice and two (2) years of experience in community based healthcare services and case management.
+Substitutions may apply. - The ideal Surveyor candidate will have a bachelor's degree from an accredited college or university in Human Service Related field and; Experience: Two (2) years directly related experience in community based living and/or community inclusion services and/or case management or other human services related field. - Must have the ability to work independently with superb writing skills, to include editing and proof-reading with an eye for detail. - Applicant will have extensive knowledge and experience regarding the array of available supports and services for individuals with intellectual/developmental disabilities served by the New Mexico Waiver programs, as well as very strong attention to accuracy and detail;